TroenM/F25_Bachelor_NACA_SEM/README.md

 # F25_Bachelor_NACA_SEM
 Last updated: 12.
-Aug 2025
+Aug 2025.\
 The project is no longer maintained.

-This is the code for the bachelor thesis: Spectral element methods for potential flow around bodies.
+This is the code for the bachelor thesis: Spectral element methods for potential flow around bodies.\
-By Magnus Troen and Morten Rønn Østergaard
+By Magnus Troen and Morten Rønn Østergaard\
-Supervised by Allan P. Ensig-Karap
+Supervised by Allan P. Ensig-Karap\
-Co-supervised by Jans Visbech
+Co-supervised by Jens Visbech\
 DTU compute

 The project builds a free surface solver for a 2d naca-airfoil submerged just under the surface of steady water.